tryton/trytond/doc/ref/models/models.rst

 .. class:: DeactivableMixin

 A mixin_ to add soft deletion to the model.
+It renders all the fields as read-only when the record is inactive.

 Class attributes are: